Tire Buying Guide Introduction

 In some cases, you can save money and even improve the ride quality by switching from an LT-rated tire to a passenger (P-Metric) tire.
 But don’t make that decision on your own—you need a tire expert to help you buy a replacement tire with the right size and load rating.

 We contacted several tire experts to learn when it’s OK to deviate from the vehicle manufacturers’ LT tire recommendations.
 We also picked up the best tire-buying tips for truck and SUV owners and learned about the latest innovations in tread design and rubber composition.
-If you’re in the market for truck or SUV tires, this story is a must-read before you walk in the door of a local shop or begin searching online.
+If you’re in the market for truck or SUV tires, this tire buying guide story is a must-read before you walk in the door of a local shop or begin searching online.

 Before you walk into a tire shop or visit an online store, think about the heaviest loads and worst road conditions your tires will encounter over their expected life.
 The tires’ load rating should match your heaviest anticipated load, not your average load.
 Plus, the tread design should be matched to the worst roads you might drive on.
 If they’re muddy, snow covered, gravel or sand, you need a more aggressive tread and a rubber compound that provides more traction and is more resistant to gouging.